alexaandru/go-sitter-forest/README.md

 ### Queries

-As of `v1.5.90` the root package not only includes the "parsers forest" but also the corresponding queries.
+The root package not only includes the "parsers forest" but also the corresponding queries.
 The queries are compiled from two sources:

 1. `nvim_treesitter` project and